Sbrady11/Phase-4/PythonNotes.md

         Ah, so your name is simon, your quest is i seek the holy grail, and your favorite color is blue.

 You use 'raw_input' in order to prompt the user in the console

+## DateTime

+        from datetime import datetime

+        now = datetime.now()
+        print now

+        > 2017-11-09 20:39:07.431010

+Looks like were getting access to it, like requiring a gem or a module, then you can call methods on it.
+It looks like its a 'datetime' object too.

+        print now.year
+        print now.month
+        print now.day

+        > 2017
+        11
+        9

+can use string interpolation here too

+        from datetime import datetime
+        now = datetime.now()

+        print '%s/%s/%s' % (now.year, now.month, now.day)

+        > 2017/11/9

+        from datetime import datetime
+        now = datetime.now()

+        print '%s/%s/%s %s:%s:%s' % (now.month, now.day, now.year, now.hour, now.minute, now.second)

+        > 1/9/2017 20:44:15